Flat Roof Replacement Cost in London | 2026 Prices, Materials & Quotes

 There are a number of factors that will affect the total cost of replacing a flat roof in London, and they include:

-- The size of the roof – Materials are sold by square metre (m2)
+• The size of the roof — Common flat roof materials are usually sold by square metre (m2

 Insulation to Comply with Building Regulations

-A professional flat roof installer will be aware of the building regulations for insulation and will either include this in your quote or provide a separate quote, depending on the type of insulation you want to install.
-Insulation is required unless the roof covers an unheated building, such as a detached garage.
+A professional flat roof installer will be aware of any regulations for insulation and will either include this in your quote or you can liaise with your local authority separately, depending on the type of insulation you want to install.
+Insulation is required unless the roof covers an unheated building, such as when you're replacing a garage roof on a detached garage.

 Your building can have a cold roof or a warm roof, but to meet building regulations, it must have a U-value of 0.18 W/m2K.